dimitri-xyz/market-model/doc/market-interface-model.md

 data Action
     = PlaceLimit
     | PlaceMarket
-    | CancelLimit
+    | CancelOrder
 ```

 **Actions are assumed to eventually succeed.** They need not execute immediately, but the exchange will eventually get the request.
 Hopefully, in a timely manner, but the is no hard guarantee of timeliness (best effort).
+Requests to cancel orders are guaranteed to be made, not guaranteed to ensure cancellation (as this is a race against the market).

 Strategies can place and cancel orders by using the corresponding Actions.